-At first glance, Reykjavik doesn't look all that impressive on paper.
+At first glance, the city of Reykjavik doesn't look all that impressive on paper.
 It's a small city, only covering about 100 square miles with a population of just over 120,000.

-But, if you look closer, Iceland's capital is actually fascinating.
+But, if you look closer, Iceland's capital city is actually really fascinating.

 First of all, Reykjavik's location at 64°08′ N makes it the northernmost capital city in the world.
 It has long, dark nights in the winter, and enjoys the Midnight Sun in the summer.
 And, even though it's small, nearly 80% of Iceland's entire population lives within an hour of the city – meaning it's quite a bit more cosmopolitan than you might originally think.